GrzegorzJarosz/myCharts/README.md

 ```
 var chart= new Chart({
-   container: "my-chart",      //id of div with chart (the same as in body section)
+   container: "my-chart",      // id of the div containing the chart (the same as in body section)
-   title: "My first chart",    // title of chart
+   title: "My first chart",    // title of the chart
    nameXval: "X values",       // title of X values
    nameYval: "Y values",       // title of Y values
    helpAxes:{
       X:false,                 // display(true) or not(false) axis
       Y:true                   // display(true) or not(false) axis
    },
-   chartSize:{                 //size of svg element (chart)
+   chartSize:{                 // size of the svg element (chart)
       height:500,
       width:900
    },